duckietown/hatchery/readme.md

 ### Planning

 - [x] Implement preliminary project structure and XML support
-- [x] Write an MVP/POC app that supports file renaming and refactoring.
+- [x] Write an MVP/POC app that supports file renaming and refactoring
-- [ ] Add support for project templates and skeleton project creation.
+- [ ] Add support for project templates and skeleton project creation
-- [x] Add support for deploying a project from the local machine to the remote.
+- [x] Add support for deploying a project from the local machine to the remote
-- [ ] Add support for monitoring and tracking running code, viewing logs.
+- [ ] Add support for monitoring and tracking running code, viewing logs
     - [ ] Save to local disk
     - [ ] Searching the log
-- [ ] Collect crash dumps and link to the corresponding code points.
+- [ ] Collect crash dumps and link to the corresponding code points
     - [ ] Link stack traces to source code
     - [ ] Copy environment info and crash dump to clipboard
 - [ ] Integration with the Robot Operating System (ROS)